 The first known recipe in the peninsula in which this method is used is that of a "Lengua en Adobo" ("Tongue in Adobo") provided by Doña María Ignacia Aguirre, at the beginning of the 19th century, in which the tongues are salted for three days, put in the press for another day, and then soaked for 48 hours in a marinade made from vinegar, ground Tabasco pepper, roasted garlic, oregano, green pepper leaves, and crushed ginger.
 Subsequently, the tongues were pressed for a day, and then finally they were aired and smoked, which guaranteed their preservation for a long time.

 Of course, the traditional Spanish system did not contemplate the use of skins and bones to produce smoke as the buccaneers did.
-In Mexico and the Caribbean, it was frequent to smoke with aromatic leaves such as guava and avocado in order to give the meat a good smell, although the type of firewood used was fundamental.
+In Mexico and the Caribbean, it was frequent to smoke with aromatic leaves such as guava and avocado to give the meat a good smell, although the type of firewood used was fundamental.

 In general, Caribbean meals were prepared with lard, a custom also typical of the Yucatecan peninsula, in contrast to much of Spain, Italy, and other Mediterranean countries where olive oil was preferred, and France and England where meals were covered with generous amounts of butter.
 Butter was a commercial product of great demand in the islands and in Campeche, the quality of that elaborated in its region was praised for its whiteness and goodness to be integrated into the most different dishes.
 Although butter could be obtained through smuggling, the harsh climate caused it to go rancid after a short time, while lard, in its almost liquid state, and olive oil resisted the heat better.
 However, the high price of the latter meant that it remained as a resource for seasoning, carefully dosed to improve the flavor, being mentioned in several recipes as "good oil" or even more typically as "eating oil".